 OWOX provides a well-developed and effective set of transformations to transform marketing-specific data.
 Each is designed to prepare and transform data in a way that works best for the majority of websites.
 We provide them as a set of transformations’ templates.

-If you need unique data transformation according to your specific requirements, OWOX can provide custom transformations.
+If you need unique data transformations according to your specific requirements, OWOX can provide custom transformations.
 They can be developed in three ways:

 6. Smart scheduling

-In order to make the right decisions about things such as distribution of the advertising budget, you must be sure that data in reports is updated in a timely manner.
+To make the right decisions about things such as distributing the advertising budget, you must ensure that the data in reports is updated on time.

 OWOX BI provides an easy way to schedule data updates without any coding or third-party tools.
 A scheduler is a part of any process that can be created within the OWOX BI platform.

 There are two types of schedulers for better tuning of data updates: by time and by event.
 The first type of scheduler provides the exact timing when data will be ready; the second type makes this setup easy with a dependency flow (when processes run one after another).
-The combination of these two scheduler types gives clients the possibility to update data for Performance reports quickly, easily, and flexibly.
+Combining these two scheduler types allows clients to update data for Performance reports quickly, easily, and flexibly.

 First-party cookies in the Safari browser have a limited lifetime of seven days.
 The bottom line is that the clientId identifier is used to identify a specific user in Google Analytics.
 Thus, it is used by analytics tools as a key by which you can understand a user’s actions over a long period, where the user originally came from, what pages they visited, and so on.